(A chapter of Akayama DanJay.)

 Uzumaki translated the Hurricane’s violent eye-signals.
 “You ungrateful brat!
 You just murdered two of my copies, each more human than you or any of your crew!“

 “Don’t flatter yourself.”
 Lucille rubbed alcohol over the Hurricane’s bite-marks on her shoulder.
 “Even if those really were my parents, I’d kill them to spite you!”
 The flying white fox totally enveloped the Wheel with the golden wing, compressing the bulge.
 The fox slipped back into the hazy green Wheel.
 “The Wheel reminds us only impermanence is permanent!
 My parents are dead, I’ll die someday, and by my word, your pilots will die, too!“

 “You’ll meet your impermanence face-to-face!
 Until now I planned to give you and your crew the chance to prove yourselves worthy of assimilation, but you’ve shown you’re not worth the effort!”
-The Hurricane used tentacles to rip off ten pieces of itself, each larger than the Galaxy Zephyr, and threw them like blood-red projectiles.
+The Hurricane ripped off ten of its own tentacles which bled teeth and perished.
+The Hurricane threw these scraps like blood-red projectiles each bigger than the Galaxy Zephyr.
+“This is what real teamwork looks like!”
 As the Galaxy Zephyr moved, the projectiles followed.

 Charlie contacted Lucille.
 “Did your mom taste nice?
 I don’t know how we’ll dodge these missiles.”